smudge/nightlight/README.md

 of now, there is no way to programmatically configure Night Shift (without entering the system preferences GUI), making its current usage more limited.

-This `nightshift` CLI aims to enable such access via a few simple commands.
+This `nightlight` CLI aims to enable such access via a few simple commands.
 (Or, alternatively, via library access for other Rust tools.)

 ## Installing